influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/gitArtifact.md

 # workflow.v1alpha1.gitArtifact

-GitArtifact is the location of an git artifact
+"GitArtifact is the location of an git artifact"

 ## Index